 Indian Student Association (ISA)

 ISA strives to enrich the cultural heritage at ONU by promoting the awareness of Indian and other international communities.
-One of ISA’s highlighted events is the annual Diwali celebration.
+ISA’s highlighted events are the annual Diwali and Holi celebrations.

 Latino Student Union (LSU)